RootKit-Org/AI-Aimbot/README.md

     <img src="imgs/csgo.PNG" width="200" />
 </p>

+AI Aimbot works in any game with humaniod characters and utilzes YOLOv5.
+(Mouse movements don't work in Valorant currently) It is currently 100% undetectable to anti-cheat systems due to it being visual-only in nature.
+You could be found cheating if you are manually reported by another player and your game is review due to the botty looking nature of an Aimbot.

+This is meant for educational purposed and to expose how poorly prepared game developers are with these new waves on AI based cheats.
+Please share with this with your friendly neighborhood game dev so they can start patching.

+Code is all in 1 file for easy of viewing and learning from.

+***Use at your own risk, if you get banned get rekted idiot***

 **Adhere to our GNU licence, come on we are a nonprofit.**<br />
 - free to use, sell, profit from, litterally anything you want to do with it
 - **credit MUST be given to RootKit for the underlying base code**